3 Weeks in Turkey Itinerary

 Bodrum for 3 days

 Bodrum is a port city located in the province of Mugla.
 It is a major summer hotspot with beaches and historic castles.
-It also has open-air bazaars, boutique hotels, and even places considered hidden gems if you prefer to stay in locations with lesser crowds.
-Bodrum is famous for the Mausoleum of Mausolus, which is included in the Seven Wonders of the Ancient world.
+It also has open-air bazaars, boutique hotels, and even places considered hidden gems if you prefer to stay in locations with fewer crowds.

 The most recommended option to reach Bodrum for those from Denizli is riding a bus or driving.
 The travel time for this is more than 4 hours.